ManishkPrajapati/Academic-Aisle/SRS.md

 - Administrator should be able to manage user accounts by suspending/deactivating users.
 - Administrator should be able manage category.
 - Administrator should be able manage sub-category.
-- Administrator should be able manage Advertisment.
-- Administrator should be able manage Products.
+- Administrator should be able manage Advertisments.
 - Administrator would be able to  view all registered users and products.
 - Administrator would be able able to see reports.